diodesign/diosix/docs/build.md

 The Diosix build pipeline uses the Zig build system to compile the hypervisor and generate reproducible guest operating system images.
-This process coordinates the build graph, target architecture configurations, declarative hardware ports, and host metadata injection.
+This process coordinates the build graph, target architecture configurations, declarative hardware ports, and build host metadata injection.

 ---

-## Host build requirements
+## Host build process

-Before compiling Diosix, ensure your host system is configured with the necessary development tools, and that you have cloned the source repository.
+This section details the steps required to configure your build host, clone the repository, install guest OS build dependencies, and compile the hypervisor.

+### Prerequisites

+To compile the hypervisor, you must have the following installed:

+*   Zig version 0.17.0 or later.
+*   Git version 2.54 or later.
+*   For Docker-based builds, Docker version 29.5.2 or later.

 ### Fetch the source repository